michamos/RPP-online-hep-info/content.md

     Lists academic and research jobs in high energy physics, nuclear physics, accelerator physics and astrophysics with the option to post a job or to receive email notices of new job listings.
 About 500 jobs are currently listed. <http://inspirehep.net/jobs>

 * **Physics Today Jobs:**
     Online recruitment advertising website for Physics Today magazine, published by the American Institute of Physics.
 Physics Today Jobs is the managing partner of the AIP Career Network, an online job board network for the physical science, engineering, and computing disciplines.
-8,000 resumes are currently available, and more than 2,500 jobs were posted in 2012. <http://www.physicstoday.org/jobs>
+Over 6,000 resumes are currently available, and nearly 5,000 jobs were posted in 2018. <http://www.physicstoday.org/jobs>

 # Software Packages and Repositories
+Most relevant software is hosted by general-purpose repositories like GitHub, GitLab or BitBucket, but here are a few specific repositories focused on astrophysics or HEP.
 ## Repositories

 * **ASCL:**
-    The Astrophysics Source Code Library (ASCL) is a free online registry for source codes of interest to astronomers and astrophysicists and lists codes that have been used in research that has appeared in, or been submitted to, peer-reviewed publications. <http://ascl.net>
+    The Astrophysics Source Code Library (ASCL) is a free online registry for source codes of interest to astronomers and astrophysicists.
+It lists codes that have been used in research that has appeared in, or been submitted to, peer-reviewed publications. <http://ascl.net>

 * **FreeHEP:**
     A collection of software and information about software useful in high-energy physics and adjacent disciplines, focusing on open-source software for data analysis and visualization.
 Searching can be done by title, subject, date acquired, date updated, or by browsing an alphabetical list of all packages. <http://java.freehep.org/>

 * **GenSer:**
-    The Generator Services project collaborates with Monte Carlo (MC) generators authors and with LHC experiments in order to prepare validated LCG compliant code for both theoretical and experimental communities at the LHC, sharing the user support duties, providing assistance for the development of the new object-oriented generators and guaranteeing the maintenance of the older packages on the LCG supported platforms.
+    The Generator Services project collaborates with Monte Carlo (MC) generator authors and with LHC experiments in order to prepare validated LCG compliant code for both theoretical and experimental communities at the LHC, sharing the user support duties, providing assistance for the development of the new object-oriented generators, and guaranteeing the maintenance of the older packages on the LCG supported platforms.
 The project consists of the generators repository, validation, HepMC record and MCDB event databases. <http://ep-dep-sft.web.cern.ch/project/generator-service-project-genser>

 * **Hepforge:**
-    A development environment for high-energy physics software projects, in particular housing many event-generator related projects that offers a ready-made, easy-to-use set of web-based tools, including shell account with up-to-date development tools, web page hosting, subversion, git and Mercurial code management systems, mailing lists, bug tracker and wiki system. <http://www.hepforge.org/>
+    A development environment for high-energy physics software projects, in particular housing many event-generator related projects, that offers a ready-made, easy-to-use set of web-based tools, including shell account with up-to-date development tools, web page hosting, subversion, git and Mercurial code management systems, mailing lists, bug tracker and wiki system. <http://www.hepforge.org/>

 ## Particle Physics software

-General purpose software packages:

 * **FastJet:**
     This is a software package for jet finding in pp and e+e- collisions.
 It includes fast native implementations of many sequential recombination clustering algorithms, plugins for access to a range of cone jet finders and tools for advanced jet manipulation. <http://fastjet.fr/>